(Skip to the tips by scrolling to the bottom.)

 There’s no dispute when you checkout with an online purchase you see that sum added to the total purchase.
 It increases the amount you’ve been keeping in your head while adding items to your cart.
 The sticker shock of the shipping cost causes you to re-think the purchase.

 I’m guilty of the same behavior.
 I get it.
 I also understand the reality.
 Every product has shipping costs associated with it.
-It’s either built into the product price, added to the price, or it’s some type of purchase for ‘free’ shipping for a period (Amazon Prime subscription).
+It’s either built into the product price, added to the price, or it’s some type of annual fee for ‘free’ shipping (e.g., Amazon Prime).

 At Fetching Foods shipping is a costly activity and we spend a bunch of time optimizing shipping.
-It also causes the most stress, especially when weather or other conditions push out deliveries.
+It also causes the most stress, especially when weather or other conditions push out deliveries — we care about you getting your food.
 In nearly every case we’re shipping raw food that has to remain refrigerated or frozen.
 It’s not like sending a book or a shirt across the country.
-If the shirt of book is delayed by one day, it’s an inconvenience.
+If the shirt or book is delayed by one day, it’s an inconvenience.
 If raw meat is delayed by one day it can easily be ruined.
 That means a disappointed customer, hungry pet, and us scrambling for a quick replacement.